EchterAlsFake/Porn_Fetch/README.md

 > Not all websites support every feature.
 > Some might only support downloading, while others support searching

-### You can see more information [HERE](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/WEBSITES.md)
+### You can find more information [HERE](https://github.com/EchterAlsFake/Porn_Fetch/blob/master/README/WEBSITES.md)

-## Working with Files
+## Batch processing
-Porn Fetch allows you to use a URL or kind of batch file to programmatically download all videos, models, and search terms listed in there.
+Porn Fetch allows you to use batch / automatic processing of videos, models and search queries

 Here's a short documentation on how to use it: